-The question often asked by exercise fans and newbie body builders is “what is a complete amino acid profile on a plant based diet?”, then this post is for you.
-The building of muscle and the synthesis of hormones and neurotransmitters both rely heavily on a supply of full spectrum amino acids on a continual basis, therefore you need to be sure you are getting your quota of protein on this otherwise healthful lifestyle.
+If you’re asking the question “what is a complete amino acid profile on a plant based diet?”, then this post is for you.
+The building of muscle, and the synthesis of hormones and neurotransmitters both rely heavily on a supply of full spectrum amino acids on a continual basis, therefore you need to be sure you are getting your quota of protein on this otherwise healthful lifestyle.

-There are 20 amino acids in all and they come in the three different categories of essential, conditionally essential, and non-essential, and here in this post I will be concentrating on the amino acids specifically pertaining to a plant based diet.
+There are 20 amino acids in all, and they come in the three different categories of essential, conditionally essential, and non-essential, and here in this post I will be concentrating on the amino acids specifically pertaining to a plant based diet.

-There are 9 essential amino acids and they are called so because the body cannot produce them itself, therefore they must come from outside sources in the form of the food you eat or supplementation.
-They are:-
+There are 9 essential amino acids, and they are called so because the body cannot produce them itself, so they therefore must come from outside sources in the form of either the foods you eat or supplementation.
+They are as follows:-

 Conditionally Essential Amino Acids

-There are 6 of these, and they are readily produced by the body in most people, but the exception to this may be in circumstances such as sickness, extreme stress, and premature babies whose your bodies may struggle to make their own.
-They are:-
+There are 6 of these, and they are readily produced by the body in most people, but the exception to this may be in circumstances such as sickness, extreme stress, and premature babies whose bodies may struggle to make their own.
+They are as follows:-

 Nonessential Amino Acids

 There are 11 nonessential amino acids that your body is perfectly capable of producing itself from the other essential amino acids.
 You will notice some of them on the list above, and this is because the body cannot make some of the below ones under the circumstances of sickness or stress as described previously.
-These are:-
+These are as follows:-

 - Aspartic Acid